Registration page in PHP using PDO(PHP DATA OBJECT)

 Creating database

-After creating a database, click on the database you have created and run the following query to make a table.
+After creating a database, use the database you have created and run the following query to make a table.

 CREATE TABLE